 JRT have specific material, colour, and taste preferences.
 This also applies to food, beds, and smells, so be careful when trying new things in the household!
-Like any child, a JRT puppy has a "If I see it, it is mine" mentality!
-When it comes to toys, the only way to stop the pup from going into the kids' toy box was to give her a box full of toys that should can access whenever she wants.
+Like any child, a JRT puppy has an "if I see it, it is mine" mentality!
+When it comes to toys, the only way to stop the pup from going into the kids' toy box was to give her a box full of toys that she can access whenever she wants.
 She even has to put them all away when it's bedtime!

 Then why not?
 Who could resist their cute little faces!
 It doesn't even matter that you'll be forever covered in fur.
 You will find it on your clothes, in your car, everywhere.
 I have not regretted getting the second JRT.
 She is the complete opposite to our older one.
 If I had more energy and a bigger house and garden, I would have many, many more!